Marketing management: Brand audit

 When a business conducts a brand audit, the goal is to identify its resource strengths, weaknesses, assess market opportunities and external threats, future profitability, and its competitive standing in comparison to existing competitors.
 A brand audit establishes the strategic elements needed to improve the brand's positioning and competitive capabilities within the industry.
 Once a brand is audited, any business that ends up with strong financial performance and market position is likely to have a properly conceived and effectively executed brand strategy.

-A brand audit examines whether a business' market share is increasing, decreasing, or stable.
-It determines whether the company's profit margin is improving or declining and how it compares to that of established competitors.
-Additionally, a brand audit examines trends in net profits, return on investments, and overall economic value.
-It determines whether the business' financial strength and credit rating are improving or deteriorating.
-This kind of audit also assesses a business' image and reputation with its customers.
-Beyond financial metrics, a brand audit also assesses the business's image and reputation among customers.
-It explores whether the business is perceived as an industry leader in areas such as technology, product or service innovation, and customer service.
-These factors significantly influence customer decisions and brand perception.
+A brand audit examines whether a business's market share is increasing, decreasing, or remaining stable.
+It determines whether the company's profit margin is improving or declining and how it compares with that of established competitors.
+Additionally, a brand audit analyzes trends in net profits, return on investments, and overall economic value.
+It also evaluates whether the business's financial strength and credit rating are improving or deteriorating.
+Beyond financial metrics, a brand audit also assesses the business's image and reputation among its customers.
+It examines whether the business is perceived as an industry leader in areas such as technology, product or service innovation, and customer service.
+These factors play a significant role in shaping customer decisions and overall brand perception.

 A brand audit usually focuses on a business' strengths and resource capabilities because these are the elements that enhance its competitiveness.
 A business' competitive strengths can exist in several forms including skilled or pertinent expertise, valuable physical and human assets, organizational assets and intangible assets, competitive capabilities, achievements and alliances or cooperative ventures that position the business into a competitive advantage.

 The purpose of a brand audit is to determine whether a business’ resource strengths are competitive assets or potential liabilities.
 This type of audit seeks to ensure that a business maintains a distinctive competence that allows it to build and reinforce its competitive advantage.
 Furthermore, a well-executed brand audit seeks to establish what a business capitalizes on best, its level of expertise, resource strengths, and strongest competitive capabilities, while aiming to identify a business's current position and potential future performance.